Kekhrie42/grade_scrapper/README.md

 # Grade Management System for CSc 144

 ## Introduction
 Welcome to the Grade Management System for CSc 144, Fall 2023.
 This Python-based application is designed to streamline the process of managing and processing student grades.
-It's a tool provides functionalities such as reading grades from CSV files, merging data from various sources, handling exceptions for late submissions, and calculating aggregate quiz scores.
+It provides functionalities such as reading grades from CSV files, merging data from various sources, handling exceptions for late submissions, and calculating aggregate quiz scores.

 ## Features
 - **CSV File Reading**: Import student grade data from CSV files for easy management and processing.